 The most obvious comparative evaluation in a group involves a strict sameness of distributions (see “Kind and Degree”).
 Every child in the class is given the same punishment, every employee the same bonus.
 This understanding of fairness can be objectively quantified, so who could object?
 The birthday girl can, for she may say with good reason that it is only fair that the honoree deserves the largest slice.
 So which of two opposing results is actually fair?
 Libertarians will argue that it is only fair to give what is deserved, egalitarians that it is only fair to give in equal measure.
 We know some words have antonymous meanings.
 Words like “cleave” can mean to split apart or cling together, but context inevitably avoids confusion of its meaning.
 For those who think “justice” means “fairness of comparative allocations,” no such clue to meaning is grammatically required.
 For this reason, appeals to fairness invariably break down, for disputants use the same term to intend very different meanings.
 We can resolve this difficulty by choosing one or the other meaning of fairness to equate to justice and then move on, but how ought we to choose?

-Meritocracy is an even poorer way to figure what is due.
+The same outcome follows upon seeing fairness-as-merit, for then initial inequalities, even if deserved, will grow so large as to choke off opportunity.
+And even were this not to occur, meritocracy would still be an even poorer way to figure what is due because it is so difficult to judge.
 The chronologically first question is this: who is to determine merit and by what standard?
 That quagmire might stymie the effort to begin with.
-But history shows that a judge will be chosen and the reasons for choosing her made known to those persons being judged.
-Putting aside the validity of the warrant for choosing her in the first place, that judge must be pitied.
+But history shows that a judge will be chosen and the reasons for choosing made known to those persons being judged.
+Putting aside the validity of the warrant for choosing a judge of merit in the first place, that judge must be pitied.
 By her own best efforts, she will prove that a meritocratic distribution must fail as surely as a egalitarian one will, though perhaps more slowly.
 Liberty is our natural preference because human functioning relies on the freedom to choose.
 Success in choosing produces merit.
 Libertarians see this truth and therefore know an egalitarian case for fairness-as-equality-of-degree will fail and will kill liberty in the process.
 What they fail to see is that a meritocratic one must fail too.
 The cause lies in the nature of the attempt to judge what is earned by comparative evaluation of relative merit that must rank order distributions.

-To succeed in opposing equalities of degree, meritocrats must claim that their judgments of quality are as accurate and specific as metering absolute equality.
-A prerequisite to make that case is to admit that a failure to meter degree of merit accurately will by their own valuation produce unfair distributions.
+To succeed in opposing equalities of degree, meritocrats must claim that their judgments of quality are as accurate and specific as metering absolute equality, which always offers itself as a simpler alternative.
+This reality requires meritocrats to concede that a failure to meter degree of merit accurately will by their own valuation produce unfair distributions.
+Egalitarians will always advocate an equality of degree of allocations, pushing meritocrats to seek the same level of precision.
 But merit cannot be comparative unless all the factors that enter into it are capable of calculation.
 The problem is that judgments of quality cannot be calculated by degrees, so when persons’ merit is judged, no matter who does the judging of what allocation of reward of punishment, no accurately metered, relative ranking can result.
+And this difficulty is more disqualifying than merely the failure of judging qualitative differences with exactness.
+Even approximations of qualitative merit prove impossible to deliver, so defending their judgments of who deserves what becomes more and more difficult to defend when one seeks to examine the causes of meritorious behavior.
 Five factors complicate the effort to the point of absurdity.
-They are systemic, circumstantial, biological, and characterological effects, none of which can be metered by any judge to meter relative merit, and a fifth factor that is the interaction of the other four.
-When one thinks on the difficulties of apportioning value to any kind of comparative distribution to persons based on merit, the hubris involved is stunning.
+They are systemic, circumstantial, biological, and characterological effects, none of which can be metered by any judge to apportion relative merit, and an even more impossible fifth factor that is the interaction of the other four.
+When one thinks on the difficulties of assigning value to any kind of comparative distribution to persons based on merit, the hubris involved is stunning.

 First, all merit or blame occurs in a societal context that affects it to a degree.
 How can that degree be determined when individuals are clearly more or less subject to its influences?
 Call this a systemic factor of cultures, privileges, deprivations, and advantages that signal unearned products of the social environment that persons are born into.
 Even to see it in such broad strokes obscures that at any one time or in any one community, the micro-environments that individuals live in affect their experiences in radically different ways.
 These are all the factors that Rawls’s veil of ignorance asks us to ignore so as to imagine a perfect initial equality, a fair starting line.
 The reason Rawls thought it necessary is that these systemic factors advantage or hinder persons before they even begin to earn whatever merit or blame is being judged.
 Libertarians, who have been advantaged by these broad environmental factors, will deride these as insignificant, but since they are the ones insisting on strict calculations of merit because they are lifted up by them, they surely cannot dismiss them and claim whatever follows to be fair.